 Flames Are Yellow Instead of Blue

 The color of the flames in a furnace are blue because the gas is ignited in a sealed combustion chamber.
-If the gas burners produce yellow flames, this is a sign of a crack in the heat exchanger.
+If the gas burners produce yellow flames, this can be one of the signs of a bad heat exchanger which could have cracks.
 To prevent a gas leak, immediately call a licensed technician in your area to remove and replace the exchanger, flame sensor, and other damaged parts.